kspaceKelvin/python-ismrmrd-server/readme.md

 1. Create a GIF preview of the filtered image:
     ```
-    python mrd2gif.py phantom_img.h5
+    python utils/mrd2gif.py phantom_img.h5
     ```

 ###  1.3. <a name='UsingrawdatafromanMRIscanner'></a>Using raw data from an MRI scanner
 Raw data from MRI scanners can be converted into MRD format using publicly available conversion tools such as [siemens_to_ismrmrd](https://github.com/ismrmrd/siemens_to_ismrmrd), [ge_to_ismrmrd](https://github.com/ismrmrd/ge_to_ismrmrd), [philips_to_ismrmrd](https://github.com/ismrmrd/philips_to_ismrmrd), and [bruker_to_ismrmrd](https://github.com/ismrmrd/bruker_to_ismrmrd).
 These can be used as input data for the client as part of streaming MRD framework.

-For Siemens data, raw data in .dat format can be converted and processed as follows:
+For Siemens data, raw data in ``.dat`` format can be converted and processed as follows:
 1. Convert a raw data file named ``gre.dat`` into MRD format:
     ```
     siemens_to_ismrmrd -Z -f gre.dat -o gre_raw.h5